ysaikai/GPKSBP/README.md

 by [Yuji Saikai](https://yujisaikai.com) and [Khue-Dung Dang](https://scholar.google.com.au/citations?user=lg56IkAAAAAJ&hl=en)

-A preprint is (to be) on arXiv.
+A preprint is (soon to be found) on arXiv.
 The code was tested under Python `3.11.1` and NumPy `1.24.1`.
 To run a batch of experiments, execute `experiments.py`.
 You may want to change some parameters (e.g. training samples, MCMC iterations, etc.) at the top of the file.
 Results are saved as `.pickle` files and store in `experiments` directory.
 To process the results, execute `analysis.py`.

 **Abstract**